ravikod/startups/CONTRIBUTING.md

 ---

-## Reporting Bugs and Feature Requests

-Use the GitHub issue tracker to report bugs or suggest features.
-Before filing, check existing open and recently closed issues to avoid duplicates.
-Include:

-- A reproducible test case or series of steps
-- The version of the artifact being used
-- Any relevant modifications to your environment or configuration

----

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 See the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with questions.